Mhycka1/Mhycka1.github.io/index.md

 ![png](images/Checkpoint_3_10_0.png)

 The datapoints you see on the graph above represent findings about the number of amendments proposed for a given century.
 For example, in the 20th century, there's an outlier where 600 amendments were proposed!
 In other words, one year in the 20th century proposed 600 amendments.
 In the 18th century, their outlier was 200 amendments proposed instead.
 Through a box and whiskers plot, you can also see the median and estimate the mean number of amendments proposed for each century.
 For example, the mean and median for the 18th century is rather close to 0, which can be seen isn't the case for the 20th century.

-Here are separate graphs that demonstrates the distribution for each century.
+Below are separate graphs that demonstrates the distribution for each century.

 ```python
 plt.title("Histogram of 18th century")